• Skip to primary navigation

 Jeff Ostrowski · December 10, 2025

 PLEAD GUILTY to living in a society which (increasingly) I no longer recognize.
 Many in our culture become millionaires as YouTube “influencers,” meaning they sit in front of a microphone all day prattling on about literally whatever pops into their head.
-Their only goal seems to be concocting the most outlandish and bizarre theories.
-There is nothing such people won’t say or do in their relentless pursuit of clicks, scandal, engagement, and notoriety.
-I have no idea who has time to consume their content; their “stream of consciousness” videos frequently go on for hours!
-Witnessing such things makes feel isolated from our culture—and I’m not embarrassed to admit it.
+Moreover, there’s nothing such people won’t say or do in their relentless pursuit of clicks, scandal, engagement, and notoriety.
+I have no idea who has time each day to consume their content.
+Their “stream of consciousness” videos frequently last hours!
+Pondering this makes me feel isolated from our culture—and I’m not ashamed to admit it.

 Children’s Choirs • What grounds me to the real world is teaching real children music in real life.
 On our blog over the last few months, we’ve featured repertoire for children.
 In the past, I’ve said the only important thing when teaching children is having an abundance of excellent repertoire.
 I would like to amend this statement, and below I mention two (2) more important ‘ingredients’ when it comes to teaching children how to sing.